Cycling on The Great West Way

 Have you ever driven from London to Bristol?
 Did you notice the wonderful sights along the way?
 Did you take time to step out of the car and wander around the countryside, soaking in the sites of interest and learning about England’s heritage?
 The chances are you didn’t.
-You had somewhere to be, and a deadline to get there and you were going too fast to notice.
+You had somewhere to be, a deadline to get there and you were going too fast to notice.
 Cycling on the Great West Way brings you up close to sights you may not have realised were there.

 Imagine a different experience.
 Park up in Pewsey or jump off the train at Pewsey station and walk 5-10 minutes to Mark2 electric bikes, nestled in the High Street.
 There you’ll find Harm, waiting with your Mark2 electric bike.
-Grab a coffee and plan your route, check out Visit Pewsey Vale’s website to discover the ‘must see’ places on Visit Pewsey Vale’s website.
-Our electric bikes have power when you need it, at the flick of a switch, the hills and steep slopes in around Pewsey are nothhing to worry about on an ebike.
+Grab a coffee and plan your route, we have published cycle routes around Pewsey within our Blog.
+You can also discover ‘must see’ places on Visit Pewsey Vale’s website.
+Our electric bikes have power when you need it, at the flick of a switch, the hills and steep slopes in around Pewsey are nothing to worry about.

-Turn right again towards Bottesford and, 0.7 miles from Henge Honey, you’ll find The Seven Stars Inn, a five star 17th Century coaching inn that serves food and fine ales.
-The next leg is 3.7 miles, turn left out of the pub (assuming you went in) and when you reach the end go left and quickly right, pass the Whitehall garden centre on your left (call in for a browse) and left at the end.
+Turn right again towards Bottesford.
+0.7 Miles from Henge Honey, you’ll find The Seven Stars Inn, a five star 17th Century coaching inn serving food and fine ales.
+The next leg is 3.7 miles, easy on an eBike.
+Turn left out of the pub (assuming you went in), when you reach the end go left and quickly right.
+Pass the Whitehall garden centre on your left (call in for a browse) and go left at the end.
 Follow the road round to the right and keep going, cross over Hare St at the crossroad into Woodborough Road heading towards Pewsey.
-At the end turn right onto Wilcott Road, pass The Crown Inn on the left (or go in if this is a pub crawl cycle ride).
+At the end turn right onto Wilcott Road.
+You will pass The Crown Inn on the left (or go in if this is a pub crawl cycle ride).
 At the end turn left onto Marlborough Road, follow the road for a few minutes to watch the boats idling by at Pewsey Wharf.
 Watch the wildlife by the river: moorhens, mallards, mute swans, coots and the odd kingfisher can all be seen in the area.
 The Waterfront bar & bistro is here for you to enjoy a drink by the river.